John Kenneth Paranada

 Curatorial and Museological Practice

-Paranada has curated and led landmark seasons, exhibitions, symposia, residencies, commissions and acquisitions that foreground the role of art in addressing ecological and social transformation.
-His projects include the multi platform season Can the Seas Survive Us?
-(2025) and major exhibitions such as A World of Water (2025), Roots of Resilience: Tesfaye Urgessa (2025), Coastal Kin: De Onkruidenier (2025), Ivan Morison: Towards the Weird Heart of Things (2024), Sediment Spirit: Towards the Activation of Art in the Anthropocene (2023), Claudia Martinez Garay (2023) and The Collection of Jane Ryan & William Saunders (2022), among many others.
+Paranada has curated and led landmark seasons, exhibitions, symposia, residencies, commissions and acquisitions that place art at the centre of civic and ecological renewal.
+Recent projects include the multi-platform seasons Planet for Our Future: How Do We Adapt to a Transforming World?
+(2023) and Can the Seas Survive Us?
+(2025).
+His exhibitions include A World of Water (2025), Roots of Resilience: Tesfaye Urgessa (2025), Coastal Kin: De Onkruidenier (2025), Rain Catcher (2025), Shared Seas (2025), Ivan Morison: Towards the Weird Heart of Things (2024), Sediment Spirit: The Activation of Art in the Anthropocene (2023), Claudia Martínez Garay (2023) and The Collection of Jane Ryan & William Saunders (2022), many of which have been described by international press as defining case studies in climate-focused curating.

-His practice extends to living and interdisciplinary projects including Ackroyd & Harvey’s Beuys’ Acorns (2007 to present) and Ivan Morison’s The Reapers (2024 to present), regenerative public sculptures co created with farming communities that decompose into organic fertiliser.
-These works exemplify his commitment to art as ecological process.
+His practice extends to living and interdisciplinary projects, including Ackroyd and Harvey’s Beuys’ Acorns (2007 to present) and Ivan Morison’s The Reapers (2024 to present), regenerative public sculptures co-created with farming communities that gradually decompose into organic fertiliser.
+These works exemplify his commitment to art as a regenerative and metabolic process.

 Distinctions